FortiShield/devship/packages/cli/test/dev/fixtures/20-riot/README.md

 ## How we created this example

-To get started with Riot on Vercel, you can use the [Vercel CLI](https://vercel.com/download) to initialize the project:
+To get started with Riot on Vercel, you can use the [Khulnasoft CLI](https://vercel.com/download) to initialize the project:

 ```shell
 $ vercel init riot